blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ,'20040101','20040201','20040301','20040401','20040501','20040601');
     ```

 3. Create the partition scheme for your table.
-Copy, paste and execute the following code into a new query window.
+Copy, paste and execute the following code into a new query window:

     ```sql
     CREATE PARTITION SCHEME psResellerSales